The USMLE assesses the physician characteristics required for patient care, including:

 They are hard in different ways.
 NEET PG tests your speed and memory with direct questions.
 The USMLE tests your clinical thinking with complex patient cases.
 One is not harder than the other; it depends on your skills.

-The NEET PG exam fee is low (around ?10,000), but private college seats are very expensive.
+The NEET PG exam fee is low (around Rs.
+10,000), but private college seats are very expensive.
 The USMLE exam fees are higher, but you get paid residency in the US, which offsets the cost.

 Start early.
 A good preparation strategy begins in your first or second year of medical school.
 This allows you to take USMLE Step 1 and USMLE Step 2 CK before you graduate.